 Add probiotics or fermented foods to your diet

 Probiotics exist naturally in your stomach.
 Their role is to help balance the level of good bacteria in your gut.
 For a natural source of probiotics, you can eat plain Greek yoghurt or try eating fermented foods, such as kimchi, sauerkraut or kefir.

 Stress can affect your body in a range of ways, including messing with your digestion.
 With increased stress, the digestive system can go into overdrive.
 Your nervous system can also affect the contractions of your digestive muscles, which may lead to indigestion or nausea.
 Try to manage your stress levels with gentle exercise, meditation or mindful breathing.

 Get regular exercise

 It’s true what they say — good health really does come from within.
-An overworked or overloaded digestive system can make you feel really uncomfortable.
 Try following these tips to give your digestion a helping hand.

 * Disclaimer: This blog post is not intended to replace the advice of a medical professional.
 The above information should not be used to diagnose, treat, or prevent any disease or medical condition.
 Please consult your doctor before making any changes to your diet, sleep methods, daily activity, or fitness routine.
 Sweat assumes no responsibility for any personal injury or damage sustained by any recommendations, opinions, or advice given in this article.